 - Chemical Facility Anti-Terrorism Standards (CFATS) - On April 9, 2007, the DHS issued the CFATS.
 Congress authorized this interim final rule (IFR) under Section 550 of the DHS Appropriations Act of 2007, directing the department to identify, assess, and ensure effective security at high-risk chemical facilities.

 - Emergency Management Institute (EMI) - The EMI offers self-paced courses designed for people who have emergency management responsibilities and the general public.
 All are offered free of charge to those who qualify for enrollment.

-- Energy and Environment Research Center (EERC) - The EERC is recognized as one of the world's leading developers of cleaner, more efficient energy and environmental technologies to protect and clean our air, water and soil.
+- Energy and Environment Research Center (EERC) - The EERC is recognized as one of the world's leading developers of cleaner, more efficient energy and environmental technologies to protect and clean our air, water, and soil.
 The EERC is a high-tech, nonprofit branch of the University of North Dakota (UND).
-The EERC operates like a business; conducts research, development, demonstration and commercialization activities and is dedicated to moving promising technologies out of the laboratory and into the commercial marketplace.
+The EERC operates like a business; it conducts research, development, demonstration, and commercialization activities and is dedicated to moving promising technologies out of the laboratory and into the commercial marketplace.

 - International Association of Emergency Management (IAEM) - Formerly known as the National Coordinating Council on Emergency Management (NCCEM), IAEM has members involved throughout the field of emergency management.
 Most members are local emergency managers with city or county governments.